 At times, technical problems or other issues may occur in the electronic transmission of the clinical and demographic data from the behavioral health provider to AHCCCS.
-Any questions about the portal or the data fields in the portal should be submitted to DHCM/AODA Information Management/Data Analytics Unit Manager and AODA Analytics Administrator for DHCM/AODA.
-In addition, technical support for the portal can be obtained at ISDCustomerSupport@azahcccs.gov or 602-417-4451.
+Any questions about the portal or the data fields in the portal should be submitted to DHCM/DAR Information Management/Data Analytics Unit Manager and Data Analysis and Research Manager.
+In addition, support can be obtained at ISDCustomerSupport@azahcccs.gov or 602-417-4451.

-Serving Members Previously Enrolled in the Behavioral Health System
+Serving Member2s Previously Enrolled in the Behavioral Health System

-Some members who have ended their episode of care or were dis-enrolled may need to reenter the behavioral health system.
+Some members who have ended their episode of care or were dis-enrolled may need to re-enter the behavioral health system.
 The process used is based on the length of time that a person has been out of the behavioral health system.